Minds On

 Brainstorm

-Our rights as citizens are probably different than our rights at home.
+The rights of Canadian citizens are probably different than the rights we have at home.
 Let’s record the different rights and responsibilities that you think Canadians have.

 Complete the following fillable and printable mind map Canadian Citizens' Rights and Responsibilities.
 You can also complete this activity in your notebook or using a method of your choice.